-There are many options available for getting name labels:
+There are many options available for getting name labels: Beat School Uniforms and Smarty Schoolwear also provide name labels with www.mynametags.com another supplier.

-Beat School Uniforms provides the following: Name Labels - Hitchin Girls' School www.mynametags.com are also excellent and are washing machine, tumble dryer and dishwasher safe.

 Uniform can also be purchased from our nearly new uniform stock which is available throughout the school year.
 These items have been donated by students and families in order to recycle good quality items and produce a sustainable cycle for HGS families who wish to utilise it.
 Please email admin@hgs.herts.sch.uk for further details.